electrode-io/electrode/CONTRIBUTING.md

 $ rush build # Run build command on all projects whose source files have changed since the last successful build
 ```

+### Useful Commands

+`rush install` - Installs package dependencies for all
+packages, based on the shrinkwrap file that is created/updated using "rush update".
+It is recommended to use this if you do not want to make changes to *lock files.
+CI jobs use this command for the same reason.

+`rush update` - Installs the dependencies described in the package.
+json files, and updates the shrinkwrap file as needed.

+`rush build` - Run this command after install step to perform build on all packages.
+These are incremental builds.
+In other words, it only builds projects whose source files have changed since the last successful build.

+`rush test` - Runs test on all packages.
+A `test` script is required in package.json for all packages.

+`rushx <command>` - Executes `scripts` mentioned in individual packages.
+This command should be ran within a package directory.

 ### Try a sample

 Now you can go to the `samples` folder and try the `create-app-demo` sample app, develop and test your changes over there.
 This is the exact same app that our create-app package generates.